Skip to main content

 At 6:57 a.m. on April 7th, 2016 Muriel MaffreRyan Tacata and myself performed a site specific theater piece with fragments of one of the lost tragedies by Euripides on top of Slacker Hill in the Marin Headlands.
 Informally, we called the work Love is The Fullest Education and the fragment relates the myth of Zeus’ seduction of Io in the form of a cloud.

-Speechless Fish (Sophocles #110) at San Gregorio
+Sophocles Speechless Fish at San Gregorio

 At 3:57 p.m. on December 23rd, 2015 I performed a site specific art installation of an unattributed fragment of one of the lost tragedies by Sophocles in San Gregorio.
 The piece was created with eight dead fish heads speared on eight fence posts.
 Informally, the piece is called Speechless Fish.

-Cloud Talk (Sophocles #137)
+Sophocles Cloud Talk

 On October 9th, 2015 Rebecca Ormiston, Ryan Tacata and myself created an experimental piece for Artist Weather TV that incorporated a text fragment from one of Sophocles’ lost tragedies: Sophocles Fragment #137.
 Informally, the piece is called Cloud Talk.

-Aeschylus’ The Argo aboard schooner CA Thayer
+Aeschylus The Argo aboard schooner CA Thayer

 At 2:45 p.m. on October 3rd, 2015 I performed a site specific theater piece of the only remaining fragment from AeschylusThe Argo in the hold of the schooner C.A.
 Thayer at San Francisco Maritime National Historic Park.

-Euripides No Man’s Friend
+Euripides No Man’s Friend at Aquatic Park

 At 5:55 a.m. on July 1st, 2015 we performed a site responsive theatre production of an unattributed fragment of one of the lost tragedies by Euripides’ at Aquatic Park in San Francisco.
 Informally, the piece is called No Man’s Friend.

-Aeschylus’ Glaucus of Potniae at Golden Gate Fields
+Aeschylus Glaucus of Potniae at Golden Gate Fields

 At 1:15 p.m. on June 6th, 2015 we performed a site specific theater piece with the fragments that remain from the lost Aeschylus tragedy at the Golden Gates Fields horse racing track.

-Sophocles’ Sinon at Emeryville Mudflat
+Sophocles Sinon at Emeryville Mudflat

 At 8:01 p.m. on May 4th, 2015 we performed a site responsive theatre event of Sophocles’ Sinon (using the textual fragments that have survived) in the Emeryville Mudflats: adjacent to the Oakland-San Francisco Bay Bridge.

-Aeschylus’ Daughters of The Sun, Año Nuevo State Park
+Aeschylus Daughters of The Sun, Año Nuevo State Park

 At 6:25 a.m. on April 24th, 2015 I performed a site specific production of Aeschylus’ Daughters of The Sun in the waves off Año Nuevo State Park